brainstormforce/bb-header-footer/readme.txt

 = Supported & Actively Developed =
 Need help with something?
 Have an issue to report?
 [Get in touch](https://github.com/Nikschavan/bb-header-footer "Header Footer for Beaver Builder on GitHub"). with us on GitHub.

-Made with love at <a href="https://www.brainstormforce.com/?utm_source=wp-repo&utm_campaign=bb-header-footer&utm_medium=description">Brainstorm Force</a>!
+Made with love by <a href="http://www.nikhilchavan.com/?utm_source=wp-repo&utm_campaign=bb-header-footer&utm_medium=description">Nikhil Chavan</a>!

 = What’s More? =

 If you like this plugin, please leave us a good review and rating!
 Your feedback and suggestions will be highly appreciated.

-You can also consider checking out our other plugins:
+You can also consider checking out these other plugins:

 <a href=”https://www.ultimatebeaver.com/?utm_source=wp-repo&utm_campaign=bb-header-footer&utm_medium=other-plugins”>Ultimate Addons for Beaver Builder Lite</a>: The Best Addon for Beaver Builder with a huge collection of advanced and creative modules.